pablocardona03/backend-devops-portfolio/user-api-flask/README.md

 ```bash
 mysql -u root -p
 ```

 2. Create the database and select it:

 ```bash
 CREATE DATABASE userdb;
 USE userdb;
 ```

-3. Create the database and select it:
+3. Create the users table and insert example data:

 ```bash
 CREATE TABLE users (